navipartner/docs/content/en/docs/retail/pos_academy/job_queue/setup/index.md

 ---
-title: "Job Queue Entries setup "
+title: "Job Queue Entries setup"
 description: "Job Queue Entries are a standard Microsoft feature, upgraded with several NP Retail functionalities that improve the workflow of automated jobs."
 lead: ""
 date: 2023-08-18T14:55:48+02:00